greghendershott/markdown/README.md

 [reference style link definitions][3] are shown in the text, roughly like footnotes.
 The default is `#f`, which is the Markdown convention.

+The parameter `current-add-toc?` controls whether headings are used to generate an table of contents at the beginning.

 # Design